Williams Street: History

-Due to its more mature surreal humor, the series attracted a devoted cult audience.
-Its success led to a special that was simulcast on TBS, a special short for VHS release of blockbuster The Mask, and guests who were more well-known.
-In the height of popularity, it was awarded its own spin-off.
-Turner commissioned GPI to produce some sort of lighter version for TBS, due to a need for children's programming.
-Cartoon Planet premiered on TBS in 1995 and later moved to Cartoon Network in 1996.
-The studio eventually split from Cartoon Network's programming department to form Ghost Planet Industries, while Cartoon Network Studios was formed to produce daytime programming for the network.
+Jones and Merrill left the series to handle the network's children-focused programming, while Maiellaro and Cahill left with their own intentions.
+In the height of its popularity, Turner commissioned Cartoon Network to produce a child-friendly version of the series for TBS, due to a need for children's programming.
+Cartoon Planet premiered on TBS in 1995 and later moved to Cartoon Network in 1996; Merrill returned to both series to provide Brak's voice.
+The studio eventually split from Cartoon Network's programming department to form Williams Street, while Hanna-Barbera, later Cartoon Network Studios, was commissioned to produce daytime programming for the network.
 The series featured Space Ghost hosting segments and cartoons for young viewers.
-After two seasons, TBS decided to cancel all kids' programming, following the trend of TNT and USA.
+After two seasons, TBS decided to cancel all kids' programming, following the trend of TNT and USA Network, with its segments being repurposed for a variety show of the same name on Cartoon Network.
+"Ghost Planet Industries" was a label used by Cartoon Network exclusively for Space Ghost-related projects at the time.